 Report antisocial behaviour

-If you want to tell us about something you think may breach the 'Stay at home' measures, please contact us about that using our coronavirus (Covid-19) service.
+If you want to tell us about something you think may breach the government measures, please contact us about that using our coronavirus (Covid-19) service.

 Antisocial behaviour can have a lasting impact on neighbourhoods and communities as it often leads to an increase in crime, particularly violence and criminal damage.
 If you’ve witnessed antisocial behaviour of any kind, report it using our quick and simple online tool.